Th (digraph): Coronal stops

-/h/
+Celtic lenition

+The Celtic languages have a pattern of consonant softening called lenition, which in Old Irish was marked with a dot above or below the letter, but later with digraphs th, bh, mh, ch, etc. Although this is modelled on the digraphs in Latin and English, the sound values represented are often different, and the underlying linguistic system is unrelated.
+In the case of th, the effect can be debuccalization or neutralization.

+Debuccalization

 In Irish and Scottish Gaelic, th represents the lenition of t.
 In most cases word-initially, it is pronounced //h//.
 For example: Irish and Scottish Gaelic toil /[tɛlʲ]/ 'will' → do thoil /[də hɛlʲ]/ 'your will'.

 This use of digraphs with h to indicate lenition is distinct from the other uses which derive from Latin.
 While it is true that the presence of digraphs with h in Latin inspired the Goidelic usage, their allocation to phonemes is based entirely on the internal logic of the Goidelic languages.
 Lenition in Gaelic lettering was traditionally denoted in handwriting using an overdot but typesetters lacked these pre-composed types and substituted a trailing h.
 It is also a consequence of their history: the digraph initially, in Old and Middle Irish, designated the phoneme //θ//, but later sound changes complicated and obscured the grapheme–sound correspondence, so that th is even found in some words like Scottish Gaelic piuthar 'sister' that never had a //θ// to begin with.
 This is an example of "inverted (historical) spelling": the model of words where the original interdental fricative had disappeared between vowels caused th to be reinterpreted as a marker of hiatus.

-Ø
+Neutralization

 The Irish and Scottish Gaelic lenited //t// is silent in final position, as in Scottish Gaelic sgith //skiː// 'tired'.
 And, rarely, it is silent in initial position, as in Scottish Gaelic thu //uː// 'you'.

 In English, the th in asthma and clothes is often silent.

-ᵺ
+Graphical variants

 is used for phonetic notation in some dictionaries.